Distance: 56.4 miles. Elevation: 4600 ft

 I got back down and checked my phone.
 When I had been talking to that guy earlier, I’d mentioned that I was heading for a place called Saint Antonin, and he said that the ‘proper’ road to there is ‘up there’ as he pointed up to a road, high on the hillside.
 So when my phone decided to take me up in that direction I was quite confident that it was the right road to rejoin my route further on, without going wildly out of my way.
 I had become very concerned about what time I would get back, because of all the hills and the tougher than expected terrain.
 As I was standing near the bridge at Entrecasteaux, the church bell rang and I thought to myself that better not be 6 because then I really would be in trouble.
 So I quickly checked my phone and saw that it was 5.
 I’d reasoned that I could probably get back by 7 and, even though the sun would have gone down, there should still be some light about because it was such a sunny day with a clear sky and a nearly full moon.

 So I was really pushing from that point onwards.
-Near the top of that climb away from Entrecasteaux, I rejoined my planned route.
-I could see where that rocky path rejoined the road – it didn’t look too bad this end.
+Near the top of that climb away from Entrecasteaux, I rejoined my planned route where that rocky path joined the road from my right – it didn’t look too bad this end.

 The hills kept coming.
 I forced myself to keep pushing on.
 I missed out on some fantastic photo ops as the evening sun lit up the landscape in the golden hour, but I wasn’t stopping for anything.
 When I started feeling particularly rough, I forced myself to stop and eat the other half of my marmalade sandwich.
 That was probably a good thing to do to get some sugar inside me.
 Also my bidon had run out and I could have done with more drink.
 Gradually my shadow grew longer and longer on the road (taller than my soul) as the sun went down in the sky.
 That road was quite busy.
 All the while there were cars going by without their lights on, I felt ok.
 Then came a point when they nearly all had sidelights on.
 Then came the point when they all had headlights on.
 My shadow no longer existed now.
 Then came the point I took my sunglasses off and could see a lot better in the fading light.
 I wasn’t really sure how far I had to go because that diversion would have screwed up the mileage.
 I estimated it would have been about 55 total for the whole ride.
 I had my Garmin on in front of me and in my back pocket the Google navigation girl was giving me audible directions every now and again.
 I had no time to stop and switch her off!
 I found it strange that there wasn’t a single signpost to La Motte, even when I felt I must have been quite close to it.
 Maybe it’s because it’s not that big a place.
 At one point, a sign said that the road was closed 6 km ahead.
 I thought I’m going down there anyway, even if it meant walking through a field to get round the obstruction.
 But luckily my planned route avoided the closed road anyway.
 I was very wary about riding on the side of the road with no lights.
 No one beeped me on the whole journey.
 I don’t know if that’s a good thing or bad.
 The extra traffic on that last part of the ride sort of added to my angst in a way.